-Get the Dental Care You Need Without the Fear
+Get Sedation Dental Care Without the Fear

 At Friendly Dentistry in Greensboro, NC, we understand that some people are afraid of going to the dentist – so much so they may avoid seeking necessary dental care.
+That is exactly what Sedation and Anesthesia Dentistry is meant to address.

-Sedation Dentistry Process
+What To Expect From Our Sedation Dentistry Process

 In fact, many patients at Friendly Dentistry say they don’t even notice time passing and feel completely at ease during their dental cleaning.
 Since many medications used in sedation dentistry have an amnesiac effect, you may even have little or no memory that the dental appointment happened at all.
 Don’t be alarmed.
 This is completely normal.